openrs2/openrs2/share/doc/client-parameters.md

 * A "Face here" action is added to every menu where there is a "Walk here" action.

-MechScape was never released so the cache is unavailable.
+MechScape was never released, so the cache is unavailable.
 As such, OpenRS2 only supports `game0`.

 ## Languages